Monday, April 13, 2026

 Glen Matlock

-Though there’s some discrepancy about the reason of the departure of original Sex Pistols bassist Glen Matlock from the band.
-There will be always two things that was true.
-Glen and Johnny didn’t get a long.
-Which was fueled by the late piece of shit Malcolm McLaren trying to grow tension between the band members to create animosity to solidify that image he was creating.
-The second thing is there is how much Glen contributed to the Never Mind the Bollocks albums recording.
-If memory serves me right.
-Glen only performed bass on one song, Anarchy in the U.K. But he is a credited songwriter on 10 out of the 12 tracks on the album.
-Glen was replaced by Sid Vicious.
-Who, because he couldn’t play to save his life, only appeared on two tracks.
-Guitarist Steve Jones actually did most of the bass work on the album.
+The second truth is the significant extent of Glen’s contribution to the Never Mind the Bollocks album.
+If memory serves me correctly, Glen only performed bass on one song, "Anarchy in the U.K.," but he is a credited songwriter on 10 out of the album's 12 tracks.
+Glen was replaced by Sid Vicious, who—because he couldn’t play to save his life—only appeared on one track, "Bodies".
+Guitarist Steve Jones actually performed the majority of the bass work on the album.

 Wednesday, January 26, 2022